Latino Community Center

 Individual will operate in an office setting, and be required to use a computer with keyboard, telephone, or handheld mobile device for extended periods of time, and office machinery as needed.

 Individual may occasionally be required to lift, push, pull, and carry up to 20 pounds.

 This is a full-time position; typical hours are Monday through Friday, 9:00 AM to 5:00 PM.
 Individual may need to work outside operating hours as needed to fulfill responsibilities

 - Bachelor’s degree required, preferably in English, Journalism, Communications, or Marketing.
 Masters preferred.

 - Valid driver’s license and current automobile insurance

 - Complete Recognizing and Reporting Child Abuse Mandated and Permissive Reporting in Pennsylvania

-- Must be bilingual in Spanish and English and culturally sensitive to the needs of the Latino/a/x community
+- Must be culturally sensitive to the needs of the Latino community.